-- 1. Open Junior Dairy Cattle Supreme and Reserve The judge will select the winners from the Champion and reserve champion females in each breed of the junior show. - 2.
-Open Dairy Cattle Supreme and Reserve - The judge will select the winners from the Champion and reserve champion females in each breed of open show.
+- 1. Open Junior Dairy Cattle Supreme and Reserve The judge will select the winners from the Champion females in each breed of the junior show. - 2.
+Open Dairy Cattle Supreme and Reserve - The judge will select the winners from the Champion females in each breed of open show.